Rilpivirine (Monograph)

 Drugs that Increase Gastric pH

-Possible decreased rilpivirine concentrations, loss of virologic response, and development of drug resistance or NNRTI-class resistance.
+Possible decreased rilpivirine concentrations, loss of virologic response, and development of drug resistance or NNRTI class resistance.

 Drugs that Prolong the QT Interval

-Only limited data available to date regarding potential for pharmacodynamic interaction if used concomitantly with drugs known to prolong QT interval and increase the risk of torsades de pointes.
+Only limited data available to date regarding potential for pharmacodynamic interaction if used concomitantly with drugs known to prolong QT interval and increase the risk of torsade de pointes.
 In healthy individuals, rilpivirine dosages of 75 or 300 mg daily (substantially higher than recommended dosage) resulted in clinically important prolongation of QTc interval.

 Specific Drugs